 Paralegal prison officer

 Naivasha Women’s Prison has women in confinement due to child neglect.
 Agnes confirmed many women are burdened with life's pressures.
 They often take it out on their children; an offence they are remorseful for.
-She goes on to explain that the green patch where some women sit to get some sun, also serves as a playground for children.
+She explains that the green patch where some women sit to get some sun, also serves as a playground for children.
 Accommodations in the law allow women with children below the age of four to live with them while in prison.

 The sounds of children laughing as women clap and sing children’s rhymes are swept up in the wind.
-The children are none the wiser about where they are, they remain oblivious to the state of affairs.
-But the work of paralegals is paramount to securing the freedom of their mothers and offers them an opportunity for a life beyond the prison gates.
+The children are none the wiser about where they are.
+But the work of our paralegals is paramount to securing the freedom of their mothers and offers them an opportunity for a life beyond the prison gates.

 Mary Awori Nyaudi